 To avoid this situation I started educating myself about P2P lending as soon as I finished university and started earning income.
 It took only a few weeks and I made my first transfer to Mintos, a P2P platform from Riga.
 First I only invested €100 to test the platform and get familiar with its features.

 Read my experiences with Mintos

 In the first few weeks, I was checking my investments every day.
 Soon I figured out that this isn’t required and that I could spend my time better elsewhere.
 My aim was to create a passive long-lasting income stream.

 At the end of the day, there is only so much you can learn about a P2P platform right?
 Checking the performance of your loans isn’t something you should do on a daily basis.

 Months went by and I started looking more into the securities and risks that come with P2P lending.
 Read more about it here.

 Being aware of all risks is something I should have looked into before I even started investing on P2P sites.
-A rookie mistake – maybe.
+A rookie mistake – certainly.

 At that time I was thinking about investing more money in P2P loans.

 I started diversifying across several P2P platforms.
-Instead of only funding personal and short-term loans on Mintos and Peerberry, now I started supporting real estate projects on EstateGuru and companies on Envestio.
+Instead of only funding personal and short-term loans on Mintos and Peerberry, now I started supporting real estate projects on EstateGuru.
 These “new” platforms often offer better yields however their system and the way they work varies as well.

 My goal was mainly to not put all my eggs in the same basket.
 I kept expanding my portfolio as well as my activity on several P2P platforms.
 Not only it helped me better understand the asset class but it also helped diversify my investments across different loan types (secured and unsecured loans).